jajunk/LightHouseLinuxMasterMDFiles/Shell Scripting Basics/Bash Loops.md

 done
 ```

-b) Reading input until a condition is met:
+- Reading input until a condition is met:
 ```bash
 while read -p "Enter a number (0 to exit): " num do